workingjubilee/Data-Structures/Data_Structures_Questions.md

 10. What is the runtime complexity of `DoublyLinkedList.delete`?

-O(1) for all of these, except that if you want to get a specific value from the middle of the list, like performing an array operation, then it's O(n).
+O(1) for all of these, except that if you want to get a specific value from the middle of the list, like performing an array operation, or insert after a given item, then it's O(n), though the Ө will be Өn/2.
 Operations like DoublyLinkedList.delete are O(1) because they assume the user has a reference back to that node, which increases the space complexity.
-Just from the head or tail, though, is O(1).
+Just from the head or tail, though, is O(1), because in a DLL we are always going to track that anyways.

     a.
 Compare the runtime of the doubly linked list's `delete` method with the worst-case runtime of the JS `Array.splice` method.
 Which method generally performs better?